-Following Requirement 3.3 the structure separates explicitly the representations of data and metadata into a separate structural component.
+Following Requirement 3.4 the structure separates explicitly the representations of data and metadata into a separate structural component.

 Following Requirement 3.1 the package MUST include a high-level structural component for metadata which includes at least relevant metadata for the whole package.
-In addition the representations MUST internally separate between data and metadata (though note that the Common Specification does not mandate that both data and metadata must be available in all representations).
+In addition the representations MUST internally separate between data and metadata (though note that the CS IP does not mandate that both data and metadata must be available in all representations).

-In addition we highly recommend dividing the metadata portion of the Information Package to separate different types of metadata (SHOULD Requirement 3.2).
+In addition we highly recommend dividing the metadata portion of the Information Package to separate different types of metadata (SHOULD Requirement 3.3).